Showing posts with label Capless. Show all posts

 – Contrary to what I had said, the Brazilian pen does use a converter.
 It is a form of CON-W, as the nipple corresponds to a double-spare cartridge.

-In this regards, both the Japanese and the Brazilian Capless are not different.
+In this regard, both the Japanese and the Brazilian Capless are not different.
 However, the Japanese pen was not marketed with the converter attached.

 The nib unit with the red tail corresponds to the Brazilian pen, with the converter attached.
 The Japanese unit shows a metallic sheath to cover the cartriges and provide the necessary length for the release mechanism to operate.